 I’m a young professional with a good income.
 I already have what I would consider a diverse allocation of assets, but I’ve always wanted a professional appraisal and advice in optimizing for long-term gains and retirement.
 I didn’t engage any advisor because I didn’t want to get a sales pitch for buying bad investment products or having my assets managed for a large recurring fee.

-When I heard the Advice-Only advisor search and screening service I signed up.
-That’s exactly the service I wanted: an unbiased advisor who gives me advice for an honest fee.
+When I heard of Advice-Only, I signed up.
+That’s exactly the type of advisor I wanted: an unbiased advisor who gives me advice for an honest fee.

-After a little over a week I received 3 candidates in my local area.
+I had three candidates in my local area.
 I made an appointment for a phone call or face-to-face meeting with each one.

 Advisor #1 talked through his strategies with me and discussed specific limitations of my existing portfolio by actually looking through my statements.
 He showed me supporting evidence to back up his preferences.
 After the hour was up I was already reasonably confident that I would be satisfied with the results he might give me.

-None of the 3 advisors tried to sell me anything other than their time and expertise.
+None of the three advisors tried to sell me anything other than their time and expertise.

 He was pleasant to work with, as well.
 He was friendly and professional in all our interactions, and he didn’t shy away from answering the multiple follow-up questions I had when initially implementing the final plans.
 I ended up paying $500, which I feel is good value for the services I received.